 A Real Classy Pen

 No, not a biro, rather choose something that’s been handed down or recently purchased from the Caran D’Ache or Montblanc store.
 A gentleman’s special pen (no not that one) should be only used in times of triumph like signing the papers after selling your business or perhaps after putting that final nail in the divorce coffin.
 Choose wisely because it will be noticed.
+Remember to purchase a valet tray to store it of an evening.

 Bloody Good Manners